We use minimal analytics to improve the site. Is that okay?

 Because the Sony 50mm f1.8 is a little micro-contrast beast packed with character, and when it comes to this punchy style of gritty rendering, this lens is a little gem.

-I don’t think there are any other mirrorless autofocus lenses that have the micro-contrast of this lens, except for maybe the low element Canon RF 50mm f1.8 which I’ve yet to test and there is a Nikkor 40mm f2 still on the way.
+I don’t think any other mirrorless autofocus lenses have the micro-contrast of this lens, except for maybe the low-element Canon RF 50mm f1.8, which I’ve yet to test, and there is a Nikkor 40mm f2 still on the way.
 For other new lenses, you would have to go to the Voigtlander Classics to get this style of rendering – which are not autofocus lenses.
-Or now you can adapt old Minolta A-Mount lenses with the Sony screw drive adapter with autofocus which could give you pretty fun results but would be 3-Axis IBIS only.
+Or now you can adapt old Minolta A-Mount lenses with the Sony screw drive adapter with autofocus, which could give you pretty fun results but would be 3-Axis IBIS only.

 Nikon Z 50mm f1.8 vs Sony 50mm f1.8

-This is not a “who makes a better lens” comparison, I mention the Nikon 50mm f1.8 because it has a totally different style of rendering which you can see in my Nikon 50mm f1.8 Review here.
+This is not a “who makes a better lens” comparison, I mention the Nikon 50mm f1.8 because it has a different style of rendering which you can see in my Nikon 50mm f1.8 Review.

-The Nikon has a very refined image and mechanically is just more advanced, obviously, it’s newer, it’s more expensive.
+The Nikon has a very refined image and mechanically is just more advanced it’s newer, it’s more expensive.
 It has an internal focusing system, better autofocus, weather-sealed, no focus breathing, etc. But besides all that, the Nikon has a flatter subject separation, more of a 3d cutout look, not a ton of lens pop.
-It overall producer what feels like a calmer image, calmer bokeh, calmer tones.
+It overall produces what feels like a calmer image, calmer bokeh, and calmer tones.
 Sometimes I like that, but sometimes I don’t want that.

 Compared to older primes Nikon is also a little on that milky waxy side, but this is sort of the direction everyone is going now with their new lenses, except for maybe Panasonic.
 Even Fujifilm recently caved to the lens reviewers demanding optical perfection while forfeiting the classic art & character with their latest extremely high element f1.4 lenses.
 Which is fine, since you can just buy the older lenses for that.
 With Fujifilm, and with Sony, now you have options of lenses that produce different looks, which is pretty cool.